 - 7 International Tax Lawyers Represent Clients Worldwide

-Did You Willfully Miss the FBAR Filing
+Did You Willfully Miss Filing FBAR?

-Most Violations are Non-Willful
+Most Violations Are Non-Willful

 In general, when the taxpayer commits an FBAR violation, most of the time it is considered a non-willful violation.
-There are many, many scenarios in which a person would be considered non-willful — so taxpayers should not take the immediate position that any missed reporting will be considered willful or that their 20/20 hindsight means they must be reckless (see below).
+There are many, many scenarios in which a person would be considered non-willful, so taxpayers should not take the immediate position that any missed reporting will be considered willful or that their 20/20 hindsight means they must be reckless (see below).

-You are Not Presumed Willful
+You Are Not Presumed Willful

 FBAR Willfulness: Reckless Disregard and Willful Blindness

-It is important to note though that for the US government to prove a taxpayer is willful, they do not need to show that the taxpayer acted with intent or even actual knowledge.
+It is important to note that for the US government to prove a taxpayer is willful, they do not need to show that the taxpayer acted with intent or even actual knowledge.
 There are lower standards of willfulness such as reckless disregard and willful blindness.
 Thus, taxpayers who find themselves lurking in the grey area will want to consult with an experienced Board-Certified Tax Law Specialist that specializes exclusively in this area of international tax compliance law.

-Willful FBAR is Not Limited to $100,000 Per Year
+Willful FBAR Is Not Limited to $100,000 Per Year

-Recently, some taxpayers have taken the position that based on an ambiguity between the FBAR statute and the regulation — penalties were limited to $100,000 per year or even $100,000 in total but that is not the case.
+Recently, some taxpayers have taken the position that based on an ambiguity between the FBAR statute and the regulation — penalties were limited to $100,000 per year or even $100,000 in total, but that is not the case.
 Recently, the regulations for civil FBAR were updated to clarify this point.